cryptochainery/cryptochainery.github.io..minima/blockchain-tutorials/what-is-hashing-cryptography-used-in-bitcoin-blockchain.md

 layout: page
 title: What is hashing in cryptography?
 permalink: /what-is-hashing-cryptography-used-in-bitcoin-blockchain/
-description: Who is the founder/inventor of bitcoin and blockchain technology?
-Who is Satoshi Nakamoto and what is the mystery surrounding him?
+description: Hashing is fundamental to blockchains, bitcoins, and any cryptocurrency and in this lesson, we get a good understanding of how hashing works and what properties of hashing makes it attractive to blockchains and cryptocurrencies.
 ---

 Cryptographic hashing is a fundamental concept that you should learn and understand to get a good grip on blockchain, bitcoin, or any cryptocurrency.
 Hashing is a vast field of research and you can find several college departments dedicated to research on cryptographic hashing.
 But, for the purposes of this tutorial, we will understand a few fundamentals that will help you get a grip on blockchain technology.
 Let's get started!

 ## Definition of Hashing